-- Continued worldwide growth in the adoption and use of digital assets; - Government and quasi-government regulation of digital assets and their use, or restrictions on or regulation of access to and operation of digital asset networks; - Changes in consumer demographics and public tastes and preferences; - The maintenance and development of the open-source software protocol of the digital asset networks; - The availability and popularity of other forms or methods of buying and selling goods and services, including new means of using fiat currencies (i.e., currencies issued by a government and backed by the credit of that government, as opposed to being backed by a physical commodity such as gold or silver); - The use of the networks supporting digital assets for developing smart contracts and distributed applications; - General economic conditions and the regulatory environment relating to digital assets; and - Negative consumer or public perception of digital assets. - Risks Relating to Cryptocurrency Price Volatility.
+- Continued worldwide growth in the adoption and use of digital assets; - Government and quasi-government regulation of digital assets and their use, or restrictions on or regulation of access to and operation of digital asset networks; - Changes in consumer demographics and public tastes and preferences; - The maintenance and development of the open-source software protocol of the digital asset networks; - The availability and popularity of other forms or methods of buying and selling goods and services, including new means of using fiat currencies (i.e., currencies issued by a government and backed by the credit of that government, as opposed to being backed by a physical commodity such as gold or silver); - The use of the networks supporting digital assets for developing smart contracts and distributed applications; - General economic conditions and the regulatory environment relating to digital assets; - The actual or perceived role that digital assets play in exacerbating climate change and actual or anticipated corresponding regulatory responses; and

+- Negative consumer or public perception of digital assets, for instance, the perception that digital assets may disproportionately facilitate criminal activities. - Risks Relating to Cryptocurrency Price Volatility.
 One of the risks in holding derivative instruments where value is tied to cryptocurrencies is the rapid fluctuation of the market price of the applicable cryptocurrency.
 Cryptocurrencies have demonstrated significant volatility.
 For example, the exchange rate of Bitcoin into U.S. dollars has been very volatile, including dropping by more than 50% in a single day.
-The price of cryptocurrencies, and related derivative instruments, may be affected by a wide variety of complex and difficult to predict factors such as: cryptocurrency supply and demand; rewards and transaction fees for the recording of transactions on the blockchain; difficulties with converting cryptocurrency to fiat currencies; availability and access to cryptocurrency service providers (such as payment processors), exchanges, miners or other cryptocurrency vulnerability; inflation levels; fiscal policy; interest rates; and political, regulatory, natural and economic events.

-The Value of Cryptocurrencies is Dependent, Directly or Indirectly, on Prices • Established by Cryptocurrency Exchanges and Other Trading Venues, Which Are New and, in Most Cases, Largely Unregulated.
+The price of cryptocurrencies, and related derivative instruments, may be affected by a wide variety of complex and difficult to predict factors such as: cryptocurrency supply and demand; rewards and transaction fees for the recording of transactions on the blockchain; difficulties with converting cryptocurrency to fiat currencies; availability and access to cryptocurrency service providers (such as payment processors), exchanges, miners or other cryptocurrency vulnerability; inflation levels; fiscal policy; interest rates; and political, regulatory, natural and economic events. - The Value of Cryptocurrencies is Dependent, Directly or Indirectly, on Prices Established by Cryptocurrency Exchanges and Other Trading Venues, Which Are New and, in Most Cases, Largely Unregulated.
 Cryptocurrency exchanges and other trading venues on which cryptocurrencies trade are relatively new and, in most cases, largely unregulated and may therefore be more exposed to fraud and failure than established, regulated exchanges for securities, derivatives and other currencies.
-Much of the daily trading volume of cryptocurrencies is conducted on poorly capitalized. unregulated, unaudited and unaccountable exchanges located outside of the United States where there is little to no regulation governing trading of cryptocurrencies.
+Many such cryptocurrency trading venues do not provide the public with significant information regarding proof of their reserves (e.g., amounts standing to the credit of customers' accounts) or their ownership structure, management teams, corporate practices or regulatory compliance.
+Much of the daily trading volume of cryptocurrencies is conducted on poorly capitalized, unregulated, unaudited and unaccountable exchanges located outside of the United States where there is little to no regulation governing trading of cryptocurrencies.
 Such exchanges may engage in unethical practices that may have a significant impact on cryptocurrency pricing, such as front-running, wash trades and trading with insufficient funds.
 To the extent that the cryptocurrency exchanges or other trading venues are involved in fraud or experience security failures or other operational issues, this could result in a reduction in cryptocurrency market prices and adversely affect an investment in digital assets.